oscar-99/ml-tweezers/README.md

 # Deep Regression for Properties of Particles in Optical Tweezers

 ## What I learned

 I have learnt an immense amount over the course of the project both practically and in 'soft skills' such as:

 - Spending dedicated time everyday working on a fairly opened and self directed ended project has taught me a lot about being resourceful.
 Often I would be completely lost on how to proceed and spent hours searching for a starting place.
 The volume of new machine learning papers is very high so I found that having a flow from high level summary at stack exchange and other forum posts as well as direction from the supervisor very important to obtain direction and find specific papers and articles that were critical reading.

-- I learned a lot about practical implementation of keras models, proper data generation, processing and storage techniques and choosing hyperparameters.
+- I learned a lot about practical implementation of keras models, proper data generation, processing avnd storage techniques and choosing hyperparameters.
+In particular I leant a lot about modern neural networks like ResNet for both image and time series classification.
 - I learnt a lot about how to design a good workflow for modelling.
 Specifically, I found out how important it is to have a good idea of the *data generation -> data processing -> model training -> model output and analysis* pipeline before beginning the implementation.
 A lot of time on my project was spent recoding old systems that I had thrown together without knowing exactly where I was heading.
 If I had a good idea of my objectives and how I planned to implement from the start then I think I could have saved a lot time rewriting this code.
 - Working well as a team.
 Working together with group partners and the supervisor was super important to me.
 I found group partners, even if they were working on different approaches to the problem were very important to bounce ideas off of and get feedback.
 The supervisor was very important for giving direction and narrowing down which avenues were most important to pursue.
 - Explaining the project at a variety of people at different knowledge levels (supervisors, group members, family and friends) helped me better understand how to communicate scientific/technical concepts.

 The project involved simulation of data using a neural network, statistical analysis of the data, building and training models and assessing the performance of models.